 If you work from home, a good chair shouldn’t just be an afterthought – it’s a necessity.
 Sure, you might last for a while without one, but eventually, lower back pain and muscle strain are going to catch up to you.

-Don’t worry though: a high-quality chair doesn’t have to cost the earth!
-We’ve created a list of some of the best office chairs under $100 so that you can personalize your office space, be more comfortable and even take care of your own wellbeing with minimal impact on your wallet.
+Don’t worry though: a high-quality chair doesn’t have to cost you an arm and a leg!
+We’ve created a list of some of the best office chairs under $100 so that you can personalize your office space, be more comfortable and even take care of your own wellbeing with minimal effect on your wallet.

 In the table below, you’ll see the name of each of our top recommendations, as well as a couple of their relevant specifications.
 This is just a brief overview, so don’t jump to a decision just yet.

 |AmazonBasics Mid-Back Mesh Chair